andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 {:.article-img}

 {:.image-caption}
-*Figure of the results from [Martin et al., 2018]*
+*Figure of the results from (<a href="https://arxiv.org/pdf/1706.01331.pdf">Martin et al., 2018</a>)*

-Using a similar two-phase approach, [Xu, et al., 2018] proposes a method for generating a narrative story based on a short description of a scene or event.
+Using a similar two-phase approach, (<a href="https://www.aclweb.org/anthology/D18-1462.pdf">Xu et al., 2018</a>) proposes a method for generating a narrative story based on a short description of a scene or event.
 They use a reinforcement learning method to generate the skeleton (a set of the most critical phrases/words), and then expand the skeleton into fluent sentences.
 The reinforcement learning process rewards good skeletons in which all key information is contained, while other information is ignored.
 Bad skeletons, which contain too much detailed information or lack key information, are punished.
 They uses human evaluation in addition to the BLEU score, and found that their model produced higher (i.e. better) BLEU scores than previously proposed models.

 Some examples of their output is as follows: